 Once you have removed the stone and secured it and your equipment safely, you can begin work on the new hole.
 You first have to determine the size and depth of this hole.
 This takes us back to the rule of 1/3’s and measuring the stone to find out what that figure is.

 Military markers such as this one, can have a variation to this rule.
 Military cemeteries have a specific measurement from top center of stone to ground level.
 This rule is a fairly standard measurement set forth by the VA and closely mimics the rule of 1/3’s.
-You may wish to visit the VA site or call for these measurements if you so choose to follow this method.

 You will want to check your desired row alignment and begin to square the hole to accommodate the stone.
 Dig it an extra 4 inches deep to leave room for a layer of crushed rock or sharp gravel at the bottom.